angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 Illusionist], and I see he's not on Esper Vial after all.
 And here I am with all my graveyard hate in my sideboard.

-On the next turn I have 4 lands in play and my hand is DD, Duress, Brainstorm, FoW, PT.
+On the next turn I have 4 lands in play and my hand is Dd, Duress, Brainstorm, FoW, PT.
 I think I mess up here.
 I get fixated on the fact that Duress does not answer Nomads-en-Kor, but forget I have a FoW to answer Nomads, and Duress does answer countermagic from my opponent.
 I should just Duress, see what's up, and go from there.

-Instead, I cast DD, my opponent forces, and I force back.
+Instead, I cast Dd, my opponent forces, and I force back.
 He then cracks a fetch for an Island, pauses, and passes representing :card[Flusterstorm].
-I figure that this is a bluff; if he had Flusterstorm he would have just flustered DD, right?
+I figure that this is a bluff; if he had Flusterstorm he would have just flustered Dd, right?
 I build an LED pile.
 I start executing the kill: I cast Brainstorm, cast LED, cycle SW and crack LED, draw :card[Consider], cast Consider, and then Kieran flusters my Consider.
 He did have it after all!